1994 Ukrainian Women's League

 The 1994 season of the Ukrainian Championship was the 3rd season of Ukraine's women's football competitions.
 The championship ran from 22 April 1994 to 19 October 1994.

-Before the start many clubs withdrew from the league and both Higher and First leagues were merged.
+Before the start, many clubs withdrew from the league, and both the Higher and First leagues were merged.

+The last season's champions, Arena Kyiv, having won their first league title, withdrew before the season.